This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 As Seen In

-Do we work with reclaimed wood?
+Do you work with reclaimed wood?

 We have a deep appreciation for adaptive reuse, and using reclaimed wood beams is one of our preferred ways to timber frame.
 From great rooms and front porches to party barns and wine cellars, reclaimed wood has factored into many of our favorite timber frame projects.